MarcoAgnoli/bb84_simulazione/README.md

 This application simulates the exchange of symmetric keys using the **BB84** protocol according to the provided specifications (no concurrency; the attacker, if enabled, reads **before** the reader).
 It is written in **Rust**, with one file per object and a `main`.
 Extensive comments and verbose code.

+Please note the code has been produced by writing a spec document - that you can find here - and asking Microsoft Copilot to generate most of the code.

 ## Requirements
 - Rust (recommended toolchain: stable)
 - Cargo